 Developing family physicians who specialize in the advocacy and care of underserved populations

-Community Hospital East Family Medicine Residency and The Jane Pauley Community Health Centers have an exciting partnership as we began an underserved residency track to train family physicians in the care of underserved populations in July 2016.
+Community Hospital East Family Medicine Residency and The Jane Pauley Community Health Center partnered to begin an underserved residency track to train family physicians in the care of underserved populations in July 2016.

 - The Jane Pauley Community Health Center-Shadeland is the site for the residents to provide primary care to a continuity panel of patients over a three-year period, supervised by faculty from the residency program.